 According to a study, alternative and complementary therapies are used more as compared to conventional therapies by people now a days.
 Another study published in 2013, has shown it to be a better way of treating anxiety disorder as compared to treatment using just medication.

-Home remedies for anxious bouts may help you avoid those side effects.
-Here are a few we have tried and tested.
+Here are a few home remedies for anxiety we have tried and tested.

 Taking time out each day to meditate has been said to improve anxiety levels up to 60% of the time according to recent stats.
 Keeping up with meditation for 6 months or longer may help manage to reduce those anxiety levels for the long term.